oracle/oci-python-sdk/docs/raw-requests.rst

 ~~~~~~~~~~~~

 The Python SDK exposes a custom :class:`requests.auth.AuthBase` which you can use to sign non-standard calls.
-This can be helpful if you have opted into a beta program and need to communicate with a non-public endpoint, or
+This can be helpful if you need to make a BMCS- authenticated request to an alternate endpoint or to a
-otherwise modify your request in a way that the SDK does not support.
+BMCS API not yet supported in the SDK.

 ===================
  Creating a Signer